rikkimelissa/msr-student-template/_projects/baxter_throw.md

 Once a path has been found that connects the start and release states with a dynamically feasible trajectory, collisions are checked for each point along the path.
 The planner is lazy in that the path is found prior to collision checking as collision checking tends to be the most computationally intensive constraint to check.
 Collision checking uses the built in service from MoveIt!.

 #### Path smoothing <a name="drop"></a>
 This tasks employs a shortcutting method to smooth jerky trajectories for high DOF manipulators subject to collision constraints, velocity bounds, and acceleration bounds.
 This algorithm first converts the path to a trajectory over time using a 5th order spline that respects state conditions and velocity and acceleration limits.
 The shortcutting algorithm is then employed over 30 iterations: for each iteration, two random states are picked from the trajectory.
-The minimum execution time is determined by the slowest single-joint trajetory using the fastest dynamically feasible trajectory between joint states.
+The minimum execution time is determined by the slowest single-joint trajectory using the fastest dynamically feasible trajectory between joint states.
 Once this time has been determined, the rest of the joints are interpolated for this time using the minimum-acceleration interpolant.
 This new segment replaces the old segment only if the overall time for execution has been reduced.

 Below is an example of the shortcutting method over 30 iterations.
 It smooths the path and reduces the overall time.